Prerequisites for monitoring IBM i metrics: Click here

 2. Double click on the history log details table , to find options such as 'Configure Alarms', 'Show All Messages', 'Show Debug Info', 'Enable/Disable History Log'.

-3. 'Show All Messages' pop up, helps you to navigate through clear/warning/critical messages depending upon the configured alarms for any AS400 or all AS400 servers.
+3. 'Show All Messages' pop up, helps you to navigate through clear/warning/critical messages depending upon the configured alarms for any IBM i or all IBM i servers.

 4. History log monitoring will only monitor latest messages.
 The number of messages collected from the server is set to 100 by default, which can be changed by the user by changing the values in AS400Server.properties file.